-3.2.2 The need for risk and governance reporting obligations
+3.2.2 The need for risk to be embedded into the reporting framework

 Since the financial crisis, external reporting has included an 'increased focus on risk management' (FRC UK, 2017a, p.
 3).
 This is often the result of pressure from investors, who 'are unanimous' about the importance of understanding risk 'both before making an investment and during the holding of that investment' (FRC UK, 2017a, p.
 3).
 According to the FRC UK's research, they agree that better engagement and risk reporting 'has improved their understanding of how the board identifies and manages risk' (FRC UK, 2017a, p.
 3).